rusty-bits/OC-tool/README.md

 Can also be double-clicked in macOS Finder which will run as `./OC-tool -o`

-see the [OC-tool wiki pages](https://github.com/rusty-bits/OC-tool/wiki) for more detailed information
+see either the [OC-tool wiki pages](https://github.com/rusty-bits/OC-tool/wiki) for more detailed information
+or the [Docs/tool-changelog.md](https://github.com/rusty-bits/OC-tool/blob/master/Docs/tool-changelog.md) for ver 2.0 info

 ---